Monday, 31 October 2011

 Life in the Algarve reminds me of when I was in prison.
 There too all contact was behind a pay-wall.
 The discipline and rehabilitation workers viewed you functionally, and they spoke to you for only so long as they judged it necessary to attain their ends.
 And the prisoners only communicated because they wanted to get a laugh or a sachet of Horlicks, or hoped you might pass sugar under their doors.

-Whether your interlocutor hopes to make as much as possible from you, whether he or she earnestly seeks your reform, or he is just desperate for sugar, the effect is more or less the same.
+Whether your interlocutors hope to make as much as possible from you, earnestly seeks your reform, or if he is a con is just desperate for sugar, the effect is more or less the same.
 I think of my fellow prisoners with more affection than the beady-eyed social workers or the Algarve newspaper-sellers.
 But that may only be because those butch men in prison were often quite sexy.

 And now I am in Central Sports again, and the piratical guy with the greasy ringlets who runs the place is approaching in a threatening manner, and my credit is approaching its end, so I will post my blog now and hope that Max reads this one and finds it amusing.